EUROCAMPUS as a name stands for a principle: It is a unique place where multicultural variety is not just a word or idea.

 Nurture and educate children of various nationalities,

-with an appreciation of various foreign and local culture.
+with an appreciation of various foreign and local cultures.

 To offer a diploma program of the International Baccalaureate Organisation